rooseveltframework/roosevelt/README.md

 - [Teddy](https://github.com/rooseveltframework/teddy) HTML templates by default which are much easier to read and maintain than common alternatives.
 Can be configured to use any templating system that supports Express.
   - Need some extra speed in template parsing?
 Consider writing your templates in [PHP](https://php.net)!
 The Roosevelt team also built a view engine that lets you [use PHP as your templating engine](https://github.com/rooseveltframework/node-php-runner) in a Roosevelt app or any other Express application.
 PHP should be faster than any JS-based templating engine for complex templates since its parser is written in C rather than JS.
 - [LESS](http://lesscss.org) preconfigured out of the box to intelligently minify your external-facing CSS files via [clean-css](https://www.npmjs.com/package/clean-css).
 There's also built-in support for [Sass](https://sass-lang.com) and [Stylus](https://stylus-lang.com).
 Other CSS preprocessors can be used as well with a bit of extra configuration.
 - [Webpack](https://webpack.js.org/) fully integrated providing an easy to use interface for bundling and minifying your frontend JS.
+Other JS bundlers can be used as well with a bit of extra configuration.
 - Code-reloading in development mode via [nodemon](https://nodemon.io) for server-side changes and [express-browser-reload](https://github.com/rooseveltframework/express-browser-reload) for frontend changes.
 - HTML validation done automatically in development mode for your post-server rendered HTML powered by [express-html-validator](https://github.com/rooseveltframework/express-html-validator).
 - Optional HTML attribute minification of your HTML attribute class names, IDs, and `data-*` attributes in a coordinated fashion across your HTML, CSS, and JS files powered by [minify-html-attributes](https://github.com/rooseveltframework/minify-html-attributes).